hashicorp/packer/website/source/docs/builders/digitalocean.html.markdown

   specified, then use v2 api (current), if not then used old (v1) deprecated api.
   Also it can be specified via environment variable `DIGITALOCEAN_API_TOKEN`, if set.

+### Required for all apis:

+* `image` (string) - The name (or slug) of the base image to use.
+This is the image that will be used to launch a new droplet and provision it.
+You can try to use "ubuntu-12-04-x64" which is the slug for "Ubuntu 12.04.4 x64".
+  See https://developers.digitalocean.com/#list-all-images for the accepted image names/slugs.

+* `region` (string) - The name (or slug) of the region to launch the droplet in.
+  Consequently, this is the region where the snapshot will be available.
+  You can try to use "nyc3", which is the slug for "New York 3".
+  See https://developers.digitalocean.com/v2/#regions for the accepted region names/slugs.

+* `size` (string) - The name (or slug) of the droplet size to use.
+  You can try to use "512mb", which is the slug for "512MB".
+  See https://developers.digitalocean.com/#sizes for the accepted size names/slugs.

 ### Optional:

 * `api_url` (string) - API endpoint, by default use https://api.digitalocean.com